DuttPanchal04/digital-design-verilog-hdl-icarus-gtkwave/README.md

 ## 🤖 Projects in this Repo

-- Inverter
-- AND logic
-- OR logic
-- NAND logic
-- NOR logic
-- XOR logic
-- XNOR logic
-- Half Adder
+- All Basic and Universal Gates ( e.g. Inverter, AND, OR, NAND, NOR, XOR, XNOR )
-- Full Adder
+- Half and Full Adder
-- 2x1 Mux
-- 4x1 Mux
+- 2x1 Mux and 4x1 Mux
 - D Flip Flop
+- One and Four Bit Comparator
+- Binary Counter
-- More is coming soon...
+- More coming soon..

 ## 🤝 Connect & Collaborate